fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 ![Reindexing blackhole, 2 days after](images/image13.png)

-Having a look at the CPU graphs, there was little we could to to improve the throughput without dropping Logstash and relying on a faster solution running on less nodes.
+Having a look at the CPU graphs, there was little we could do to improve the throughput without dropping Logstash and relying on a faster solution running on fewer nodes.

 ![CPU usage](images/image14.png)

-The disks operations show well the scroll / index processing.
+The disks operations show well the scroll/index processing.
 There was certainly some latency inside Logstash for the transform process, but we didn't track it.

 ![Disks operations](images/image15.png)

 The other problem was losing nodes.
 We had some hardware issues and lost some nodes here and there.
-This caused indexing from that node to crash and indexing to that node to stale since Logstash does not exit when the output endpoint crashes.
+This caused indexing from that node to crash and indexing to that node to go stale since Logstash does not exit when the output endpoint crashes.

-This caused many lost time checking (almost) manually logs on every node once or twice a day.
+This caused much lost time checking (almost) manually logs on every node once or twice a day.
 If an hourly index took more than 3 hours to process, we would consider it lost and restart Moulinette and move the hourly index to "todo".

-Lesson learned, Yoko and Moulinette V2 will have a better silent error handling.
+Lesson learned: Yoko and Moulinette V2 will have a better silent error handling.
 When an index is blocked for more than 3 hours, Yoko will raise an alert and move the index to "todo".
 The alert will allow to kill the locked Logstash process and restart Moulinette as soon as there's a problem.

 The next step is optimizing the indexes, moving from an average of 1500 Lucene segments post indexing to 24 (1 segment per replica).
-This aims both at improving the performances and removing completely the deleted documents we had after restarting the indexing post crash.
+This aims both at improving the performances and removing completely the deleted documents we had after restarting the indexing post-crash.
 When overwriting or deleting a document, Lucene does not actually delete it but flags it at "deleted" until an optimize is performed.

 Our optimize script is extremely simple, starting with the indexes that have the most important number of deleted documents to save space.